 Often also called the breaking of bread.
 We remember Jesus’ sacrificial death on the cross, as he taught His disciples to.
 Jesus used bread and the cup at the meal he was having with his disciples to help us remember in a visual way that he gave his body and blood, his life, as a sacrifice for everyone who turns away from their sin, and toward Him, and puts their trust in Him.

 What happens at communion?

 During the service, after the sermon we take communion.
-This is usually led by the preacher or an elder of the church who will first remind us of what communion is about, and read a passage from the Bible about what we are about to remember.
-A deacon or member of the congregation will give thanks to Jesus for the bread representing His body, and a group of deacons serve the bread to any in the congregation who are able to take it.
-Once the bread has been distributed and received, a deacon will give thanks to Jesus for the cup representing His blood, and the group of deacons serve small glasses of grape juice for the congregation to hold onto.
+This is usually led by the preacher or an elder of the church who will first remind us of what communion is about and read a passage from the Bible about what we are about to remember.
+The leader will give thanks to Jesus for the bread representing His body, and a group of stewards serve the bread to any in the congregation who can take it.
+Once the bread has been distributed and received, the leader will give thanks to Jesus for the cup representing His blood, and the stewards will serve small glasses of grape juice for the congregation to hold onto.
 Once everyone has been served, all the congregation drink the grape juice together as a sign of the congregation being united in Jesus.
-When communion takes place at the evening service, time is spent praying for the missionaries we have sent and support as a church.
+When communion takes place at the evening service, time is spent praying for the missionaries we have sent and supporting as a church.

 Who can take communion?